 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Wilmington Manor experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Wilmington Manor experiences significant seasonal variation over the course of the year.

 Average Wind Speed

 The predominant average hourly wind direction in Wilmington Manor varies throughout the year.

 The wind is most often from the west for 1.9 weeks, from May 19 to June 1; for 3.3 weeks, from June 29 to July 22; and for 7.4 months, from October 6 to May 19, with a peak percentage of 37% on July 8.
 The wind is most often from the south for 4.0 weeks, from June 1 to June 29 and for 2.5 months, from July 22 to October 6, with a peak percentage of 36% on August 2.